WHAT IS UMW?

 United Methodist Women shall be a community of women whose purpose is to know God and to experience freedom as whole persons through Jesus Christ; to develop a creative, supportive fellowship; and to expand concepts of mission through participation in the global ministries of the church.

-YOU CAN BECOME A MEMBER of the United Methodist Women by submitting a Membership Form and $10 Membership Fee to Lois Tateishi, UMW Treasurer.
+YOU CAN BECOME A MEMBER of the United Methodist Women by submitting a Membership Form and $20 Membership Fee to Sharon Kinoshita-Gill, UMW Treasurer.
 Every woman of the congregation is welcome to participate in UMW meetings, craft workshops, the annual Women’s Retreat, and other special events.
 Join today and become a part of this global organization that supports missions and fellowship!

-Here are some of the organizations and programs that the United Methodist Women have supported:
+Here are some of the organizations and programs that the United Methodist Women support:

-ASIAN PACIFIC WOMEN’S CENTER provides safe transitional housing for Asian and Pacific Island domestic violence survivors.
+THE CENTER FOR ASIAN PACIFIC FAMILIES provides safe transitional housing for Asian and Pacific Island domestic violence survivors.
 Through the Center’s various programs/services, these individuals have the opportunity “to acquire the necessary skills and personal strength for self-sufficiency and violence-free lives.”
 This center is located in Los Angeles.

-DAVID AND MARGARET HOME provides a wide range of services for youth and families that foster emotional, spiritual and identity development.
+DAVID AND MARGARET YOUTH AND FAMILY SERVICES provides a wide range of services for youth and families that foster emotional, spiritual and identity development.
 The home originally began in 1910 as an orphanage, transitioned into a treatment center for girls, and now has varied programs for both girls and boys, such as foster family placement, learning problems center, mental health counseling and services, and a Transitional Living and Care Program to provide housing and support services for young adults who have come of age to leave foster care.
-David and Margaret Home is located in LaVerne, Calif
+David and Margaret is located in LaVerne, California.